ebridge/bridge-web/deploy/README.md

 In development or testing you may want to rebuild an image with the same version tag and deploy it to our cluster.
 However, kubectl will not detect a new version when applying and will not pull it down.

-To force repull an image e.g. `bridge-api`, you can run `kubectl rollout restart deployment bridge-api`
+To force re-pull an image e.g. `bridge-api`, you can run `kubectl rollout restart deployment bridge-api`

 NOTE: This also works if you update secrets without changing an image.